winitzki/scall/tutorial/programming_dhall.md

 let _ = refl Text "abc" : LeibnizEqual Text "${exampleString}c" "abc"
 ```

-We have seen hat the Leibniz equality type can reproduce the `assert` feature of Dhall.
+We have seen that the Leibniz equality type can be converted to `assert` values.
+However, `assert` values currently cannot be converted back to Leibniz equality values.
-However, currently Dhall implements `a === b` and `assert` as special expression types and does not reduce them to Leibniz equality.
+Dhall currently implements `a === b` and `assert` as special expression types that cannot be manipulated in any way, other than type-checked.

-Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, we may need sometimes to use the Leibniz equality type where the built-in Dhall features are insufficient.
+Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, one might need sometimes to use the Leibniz equality type where the built-in Dhall features are insufficient.

 ### Leibniz inequality types